Alan Cross Music Lessons

 What advice would you give a student looking to hire a teacher in your area of expertise?

-Finding a good teacher with a good heart is important.
-A teacher should be a good player and have a good ear.
+Finding a good teacher with good playing skills is important.
+A teacher should have a good ear.
 I try to be encouraging and do work with my students to develop good practice routines.
-With a young beginner, the practicing may only be 15-20min/day but as they keep at it the practice time will increase to 30/45/60 min per day or more.
-Making sure the student and teacher work well together is important.
+With a young beginner, the practicing may only be 15-20min/day but as they keep at it the practice time will increase to 45/60 min per day or more.
+Making sure the student and teacher work well and are motivated is important.